 All cash retainers are paid in equal installments, quarterly in arrears.
 Directors do not receive additional compensation for attendance at Board or committee meetings.
-Directors (including the Board chair) are reimbursed for reasonable out-ofpocket expenses incurred in attending meetings of the Board or its committees.
-The Company also reimburses directors for all reasonable and authorized business expenses related to service to the Company by the directors, in their capacity as directors, including director training and continuing education programs, as applicable, in accordance with the policies of the Company as in effect from time to time.
+Directors (including the Board Chair) are reimbursed for reasonable out-of-pocket expenses incurred in attending meetings of the Board or its committees.
+The Company also reimburses directors for all reasonable and authorized business expenses related to service to the Company by the directors, in their capacity as directors, including director training, continuing education programs, director certification programs, and membership to organizations that provide thought leadership and peer-to-peer networking opportunities for directors, as applicable, in accordance with the policies of the Company as in effect from time to time.

-The annual "equity retainer" our non-management directors receive, on or around January 1 of each year, in respect of their service for the prior fiscal year, is strongly encouraged to be used to purchase shares of Trust common stock.
+While directors may elect to receive such amount in cash, the annual "equity retainer" portion of our non-management directors' compensation is strongly encouraged to be used by our directors to purchase shares of Trust common stock.
 Consequently, each non-management director who elects to use such award to purchase shares of Trust common stock receives that number of shares of Trust common stock that can be purchased with such amount at the market price for shares of Trust common stock on the date of purchase.
+During 2023, and historically, such "equity retainer" was paid to our directors in January of each year, in respect of their service for the prior fiscal year.

-Consistent with prior years, in early 2023, the compensation committee conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
-The compensation committee also considered the time commitment, responsibilities, and related burdens of Board service over the Company's history.
-Based upon this review, the compensation committee recommended to the full Board that no changes be made to nonmanagement director compensation for fiscal year 2023.
-The full Board ratified the compensation committee's recommendation.
+Consistent with prior years, in early 2024, the Compensation Committee conducted a survey of the director compensation practices of other companies that it considered reasonably comparable to the Company.
+The Compensation Committee also considered the time commitment, responsibilities, and related burdens of Board service over the Company's history.
+Based upon this review, the Compensation Committee recommended to the full Board that (i) the "equity retainer" portion of the non-management director compensation for fiscal year 2024 be increased from \$110,000 per annum to \$120,000 per annum and that such "equity retainer" be paid to directors following their election at each of the Company's annual shareholders' meetings in respect of their service for the twelve-month calendar period up and until the next annual meeting of shareholders, and (ii) the cash retainer portion of the non-management director compensation for fiscal year 2024 remain at \$100,000 per annum.
+The full Board ratified the Compensation Committee's recommendations.